-Check the box on the specific stream to display the ROI Window.
-Note that Video ROI Setting is NOT available when only 1 stream or all 3 streams are enabled, or when at least two of the streams are set to the same resolution.
+Check the boxes and Stream 1~ Stream 4 ROI Window will be displayed.
+Note that video ROI is NOT available for the streaming set as the highest resolution among the enabled streaming.
 To adjust the ROI Window, click and drag the edge of the window outward/inward.
 To shift the window to the intended location, click the center of the ROI Window and drag the mouse cursor.